OCEAN OF HOPE DOCUMENTARY FILM AND MOVIE PREMIERE! SCROLL DOWN FOR MORE INFORMATION!

 VOLUNTEER: Would you like to volunteer?
 Volunteers are always needed to staff information tables and tents at our events.
 If you would like to volunteer, please email email@example.com

 HISTORY OF O2H

 The Ocean of Hope started as a single event, intertwined with the historic Catalina Classic paddleboard marathon every August between Catalina Island and Manhattan Beach.
-Ten years later, O2H is comprised of not only paddleboard racers but outrigger, and stand up paddlers racing in open ocean events throughout the year.
+Years later, O2H is comprised of not only paddleboarders but also outrigger paddlers and stand up paddlers racing in open ocean events throughout the year.

 Team O2H is made of a dedicated group of athletes who commit themselves to support the Sarcoma Alliance and the thousands of sarcoma patients and their families that rely on it.
 The goal is to raise awareness and funds for the Sarcoma Alliance so that it can continue provide guidance, education, and support to the sarcoma cancer community.